 - We will help you.
-The Part D Explanation of Benefits (Part D EOB) report we send to you includes the current amount of your out-of-pocket costs (Section 3 in this chapter tells about this report).
-When you reach a total of \$6,550 in out-of-pocket costs for the year, this report will tell you that you have left the Coverage Gap Stage and have moved on to the Catastrophic Coverage Stage. - Make sure we have the information we need.
+The Part D Explanation of Benefits (Part D EOB) summary we send to you includes the current amount of your out-of-pocket costs (Section 3 in this chapter tells about this report).
+When you reach a total of \$7,050 in out-of-pocket costs for the year, this report will tell you that you have left the Coverage Gap Stage and have moved on to the Catastrophic Coverage Stage. - Make sure we have the information we need.
 Section 3.2 tells what you can do to help make sure that our records of what you have spent are complete and up to date.

-SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs Section 7.4 Once you are in the Catestrophic Cayorage Stage you will
+During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs